mcgheej/tfx-diagram/apps/diagram-docs/docs/002-Shapes/004-colours.md

 # Colours

 All colours eventually boil down to an RGB value that is used to colour a pixel.
-Organising colours ad selecting colours, however, is a bit more complicated.
+Organising colours and selecting colours, however, is a bit more complicated.

 ## Colour Categories